Efficient semiparametric estimation and model selection for multidimensional mixtures: Model selection

 To address the bad behaviour of $C_{CV1}({\cal I})$, we use an idea of \cite{VdLaan}.
-Choose a (fixed) base partition ${\cal I}_{0}$ (for which the criterion may also be computed) which is believed to be (almost) unbiased.
-And set
+Choose a fixed base partition ${\cal I}_{0}$ with a small number of bins (although large enough to allow for identifiability).
+Then compute